Horse meat: Attitudes towards horse meat

 In the eighth century, Popes Gregory III and Zachary instructed Saint Boniface, missionary to the Germans, to forbid the eating of horse meat to those he converted, due to its association with Germanic pagan ceremonies.
 The people of Iceland allegedly expressed reluctance to embrace Christianity for some time, largely over the issue of giving up horse meat.
+Pope Gregory III's penal law banning horse meat consumption was abrogated by the 1983 Code of Canon Law.
 Horse meat is now currently consumed in Iceland, and many horses are raised for this purpose.
-The culturally close people of Sweden still have an ambivalent attitude to horse meat, said to stem from this edict.
+The culturally close people of Sweden still have an ambivalent attitude to horse meat.

 Henry Mayhew describes the difference in the acceptability and use of the horse carcass between London and Paris in London Labour and the London Poor (1851).
 Horse meat was rejected by the British, but continued to be eaten in other European countries such as France and Germany, where knackers often sold horse carcasses despite the papal ban.
 Even the hunting of wild horses for meat continued in the area of Westphalia.
 Londoners also suspected that horse meat was finding its way into sausages and that offal sold as that of oxen was, in fact, equine.

 While no taboo on eating horse meat exists per se, it is generally considered by ethnic Russians to be a low-quality meat with poor taste, and it is rarely found in stores.
 It is popular among such historically nomadic peoples as the Tatars, Kyrgyz, and Kazakhs.